77777kaz77777/documentation-and-cheat-sheets/linux-general/brew_command_reference.md

-# Homebrew Command Reference Guide (macOS / Linux Desktop)
+# Essential Homebrew commands for installing software on macOS and Linux.

 ## Core Package Management